 Our objectives, as stated on our Charity Commission entry, are to enhance the welfare and quality of life for patients, carers and families, to increase awareness of symptoms, to assist in treatment choices and to provide information on what help is available.
 The charity also aims to support the development of the local clinicians delivering care, and to clinical research into OG cancers.

-The charity will provide financial support to continue the work of the local OG patient support group, whilst having a wider scope for the benefit of patients, carers and professionals across a large part of southern England.
+The charity aims to work with the local OG Patient Support Group whilst having a wider scope for the benefit of patients, carers and professionals across a large part of southern England.

 OUR TRUSTEES